-You are free to discuss homework problems with your classmates.
-At the top of the assignment, please indicate with whom you have collaborated.
-Although you are permitted to discuss homework, you must write your homework solutions without assistance.
-All written work that you turn in must be written exclusively by you.
+All written work that you turn in must be your own work and be written exclusively by you.
 Homework is due at the beginning of class on the due date (see below and Sakai).
-Late assignments will not be accepted and will receive a mark of zero.
+Late assignments will not be accepted and will receive a mark of zero (see Missed or late work).